kitanokitsune/skyeye-lpc2300/README.md

 **SKYEYE Simulator for LPC2300**

 ## What is this
-This is a branch of [SKYEYE ARM simulator](https://sourceforge.net/projects/skyeye/).
-Base SKYEYE version is [1.2.6_rc1](https://sourceforge.net/projects/skyeye/files/skyeye/skyeye-1.2.6_rc1/).
+This is a branch of [SkyEye ARM simulator](https://sourceforge.net/projects/skyeye/).
+Base SkyEye version is [1.2.6_rc1](https://sourceforge.net/projects/skyeye/files/skyeye/skyeye-1.2.6_rc1/).

 The aim of this project is to support NXP's LPC23xx, especially **CQ-FRK-NXP-ARM** board.
 Now the following functions are implemented: